jeremytammik/tbc/a/1896_stirrup_constraint.md

 ####<a name="3"></a> Jason and Matt on Bounding Elements

 Jason [@mastjaso](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1058186) Masters
-very kindly jumped in with some experieced advice on [exterior walls and room bounding elements](https://thebuildingcoder.typepad.com/blog/2021/03/exterior-walls-and-room-bounding-elements.html) in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on how to [get the walls, ceiling and floor of a room](https://forums.autodesk.com/t5/revit-api-forum/get-the-walls-ceiling-and-floor-of-a-room/m-p/9915923), saying:
+very kindly jumped in with some experienced advice on [exterior walls and room bounding elements](https://thebuildingcoder.typepad.com/blog/2021/03/exterior-walls-and-room-bounding-elements.html) in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on how to [get the walls, ceiling and floor of a room](https://forums.autodesk.com/t5/revit-api-forum/get-the-walls-ceiling-and-floor-of-a-room/m-p/9915923), saying: